• East-West Rail | Looking Back and Looking Forward

 On November 19, 2020 Amtrak announced that they are in discussions with the Town of Brattleboro, New England Central Railway [the owner of the rail line], and the Vermont Agency of Transportation on their proposal for a new Americans with Disabilities Act (ADA)-compliant station for Brattleboro, Vermont.

-The proposed $4.5-million station would includes a new station building, a 350-foot high-level boarding platform, as well as ADA-compliant parking ramps and steps up to the platform level, as detailed in the preliminary plans shown below.
+The proposed $4.5-million station will include a new station building, a 350-foot high-level boarding platform, as well as ADA-compliant parking ramps and steps up to the platform level, as detailed in the preliminary plans shown below.

-(The plans shown above were recently by Brattleboro Select Board member Tim Wessel on his Facebook page.)
+(The plans shown above were posted by Brattleboro Select Board member Tim Wessel on his Facebook page.)

 The proposed new station would be located across the tracks from the current station, which is located on the lower-level of the town-owned building that houses the Brattleboro Museum & Arts Center.
 Long ago this building was the home of Brattleboro Union Station.